Catel/Catel.Docs/src/vnext/content/reference/Catel.Core/Catel/IoC/IServiceLocator.md

 By default, this value is`true`.

 ### CanResolveNonAbstractTypesWithoutRegistration

 Gets or sets a value indicating whether the service locator can resolve non abstract types without registration.

 ### IgnoreRuntimeIncorrectUsageOfRegisterAttribute

-Gets or sets a value indicating whether this service locators will ignore incorrect usage of [ServiceLocatorRegistrationAttribute](#) and do not throw [InvalidOperationException](#).
+Gets or sets a value indicating whether this service locators will ignore incorrect usage of [ServiceLocatorRegistrationAttribute](#) and do not throw.

 #### Remarks

 By default, this value is`true`.

 ## Events